Thunai Mudhalvar: Soundtrack

-Release
+Reception

-The film opened to negative reviews in April 2015, with a critic from The Hindu noting it "is an outdated film that verges on the obscene" and that "its plot, its setting, its pace, its depiction of women — is dated".
-Likewise, a critic from The Times of India noted "the whole enterprise feels like some badly made TV serial", particularly criticizing the film's depiction of women.
+Sudhir Srinivasan from The Hindu noted that it "is an outdated film that verges on the obscene" and that "its plot, its setting, its pace, its depiction of women — is dated".
+Likewise, M Sugnath from The Times of India noted "the whole enterprise feels like some badly made TV serial", particularly criticising the film's depiction of women.
+Malini Mannath of The New Indian Express wrote, "Meant to be a breezy satire on modern day politics, and with Bhagyaraj scripting it, one expected it would be an interesting film.
+But the script lacks the punch and fritz, the genuinely good moments few and far between".
+A critic from Kalki wrote that although the core of the story is old, Bhagyaraj has incorporated recent political situations into it and has crafted the screenplay in a lively manner with romance, sentiment, intelligence and anticipation of what will happen next that is typical of him.